-In conjunction with the 23rd Workers’ Compensation Educational Conference, the Tennessee Bureau of Workers’ Compensation will be conducting a reception and fundraising silent auction to benefit Kids’ Chance of Tennessee at the conference’s host hotel, the Embassy Suites Nashville SE in Murfreesboro in June 2020.
+In conjunction with the 23rd Workers’ Compensation Educational Conference, the Tennessee Bureau of Workers’ Compensation will be conducting a reception and fundraising silent auction to benefit Kids’ Chance of Tennessee at the conference’s host hotel, the Embassy Suites Nashville SE in Murfreesboro on Thursday, June 11, 2020.

 Sponsorship Levels & Benefits

 If you wish to become a sponsor, there are multiple levels of sponsorship available to you.
 We have outlined five levels to fit any budget.
 All levels provide sponsors tremendous exposure to over 600 conference attendees.
 In the end, whether you choose to become a donor or a sponsor, please know that your participation is greatly appreciated and will be instrumental in helping children pursue and achieve their educational goals.
 Contact Suzy.Douglas@tn.gov or